 - 17-, 18- or 20-inch wheels, depending on the model

-- New exterior package with luggage rack, crossbars and fog lamps
+- Available exterior package with luggage rack, crossbars and fog lamps

 A curvaceous dashboard and flush-mounted buttons give the Tahoe a carlike interior.
 Two rows of seats hold up to six occupants, with a third row increasing total seating capacity to nine.
-The third row is removable, but doesn't fold to the floor like the Ford Expedition's.
-With both rows stowed, maximum cargo volume is 108.9 cubic feet, which beats the Armada and Durango and is nearly the same as the Expedition.
-With the third-row bench in place, cargo volume falls to 16.9 cubic feet.
+The third row is removable, but it doesn’t fold to the floor like in the Ford Expedition.

 Interior features include: